A Genealogy of the Barnum, Barnam and Barnham Family

 A One-Name Study for the BARNUM/BARNHAM Surname

-Notes for Henry Samuel BARNUM
+Notes for William Marcus BARNUM

-The Barnum Family, 1517-1904 says of him that he had six children, one still alive at the writing of that source.
+The Barnum Family, 1517-1904 says of him that he had four sons.

 Stratford was formerly known as Cupheag Plantation and prior to that Pequonnocke.